Wolves in Great Britain: Folklore and literature

 In the Welsh tale of Gelert, Llywelyn the Great, Prince of Gwynedd, killed his faithful wolfhound Gelert after finding him covered in blood which he presumed belonged to his baby son.
-Only later does he discover that his son is still alive and that the blood belonged to a wolf which Gelert killed in defence of the young prince.
-In Welsh mythology, both St Ciwa the "Wolf Girl" and Bairre (an ancestor of Amergin Glúingel) are said to have been suckled by wolves.
+Only later does he discover that his son is still alive and that the blood belonged to a wolf which Gelert killed in defense of the young prince.
+In Welsh mythology, both St. Ciwa the "Wolf-Girl" and Bairre (an ancestor of Amergin Glúingel) are said to have been suckled by wolves.

 Scottish folklore tells of how an old man in Morayshire named MacQueen of Findhorn killed the last wolf in 1743.

-Fossil finds
+Fossil-finds

 Wolf remains in the Kirkdale Cave, North Yorkshire, were noted to be scanty when compared with the prominence of cave hyena bones.
 Cuvier later pointed out that the number of wolf bones in Kirkdale was even lower than originally thought, as a lot of teeth first referred to as belonging to wolves turned out to be those of juvenile hyenas.
 The few positively identified wolf remains were thought to have been transported to the cave system by hyenas for consumption.
 William Buckland, in his Reliquiae Diluvianae, wrote that he only found one molar tooth which could be positively identified as being that of a wolf, while other bone fragments were indistinguishable from those of domestic dogs.

 In the Paviland limestone caves of the Gower Peninsula in south Wales, the jaw, a heel bone and several metatarsals were found of a large canid, though it was impossible to definitively prove that they belonged to a wolf rather than a large dog.

 In a series of caves discovered in a quarry in Oreston, Plymouth, a Mr Whidbey found several bones and teeth of a species of canis indistinguishable from modern wolves.
 Richard Owen examined a jaw bone excavated from Oreston, which he remarked was from a subadult animal with evidence of having been enlarged by exostosis and ulceration, probably due to a fight with another wolf.
 The other bones showed evidence of having been gnawed by small animals, and many were further damaged by workmen in their efforts to extricate them from the clay.
 Unlike those of the Kirkdale wolves, the Oreston remains showed no evidence of having been gnawed on by hyenas.

 An almost entire skull with missing teeth was discovered in Kents Cavern, Devon, by a Mr Mac Enery.
 The skull was exactly equal in size to that of an Arctic wolf, the only notable differences being that the sectorial molar was slightly larger and the lower border of the jaw was more convex.
 It was positively identified as being that of a wolf by its low and contracted forehead.